Group 06

 DIDSBURY IN UNITY

-Come with us as we reimagine United Didsbury Methodist Church to strengthen its community presence and enhance its commercial value!
+Come with us as we reimagine United Didsbury Methodist Church to strengthen its community presence and enhance its social value!
 By transforming Room 3, the office, and the end of the main church into a flexible hub with direct street access, we will create an active setting for workshops, performances, meetings and shared events.
 Introducing greater transparency through openings and visual connections will blur the boundary between church and street.
 We aim to encourage wider community use and sustained participation throughout the week.
 Redesigned entrances will be more accessible, secure and energy efficient, a warmer welcome and improved long-term sustainability.

 Abhishek S / Angela N / Aylin Beren O / Aysin Zeynep A / Fan Y / Han L / Logan J / Marina M / Qide F / Serge Christopher S / Weng Chon C